parkpow/deep-license-plate-recognition/README.md

 ### Blurring License Plates and Redaction

 You can also blur the license plate with `--blur-amount AMOUNT`. `AMOUNT` is a number between 0 and 50.
-Blurred images are saved to `--blur-dir`.
+Blurred images are saved to a new file with `_blurred` suffix.
 For example:

 ```
 pip install pillow
-python plate_recognition.py --api-key MY_API_KEY --blur-amount 4 --blur-dir /path/to/save/blurred/images /path/to/vehicle.jpg
+python plate_recognition.py --api-key MY_API_KEY --blur-amount 4 --blur-plates /path/to/vehicle.jpg
 ```

 #### Redaction Mode

 The script `number_plate_redaction.py` differs from the default prediction script because it also detects plates that are **barely readable** and/or very small.

 In addition, it can **split the image** in smaller images to better deal with high resolution images.
 This will use **3 lookups** instead of just 1.
 To use this options add `--split-image`.